LoreVass/Image-Width-Measurement-Processing-Tool/README.md

 3. **Select CSV File**:
    - Another file dialog will appear to allow you to select a CSV file containing the expected measurements, corresponding image IDs and a scaling factor.
-   - The CSV file must have columns: `ID`, `LENGTH`, `MIN_WIDTH`, `MAX_WIDTH`.
+   - The CSV file must have columns: `ID`, `LENGTH`, `MIN_WIDTH`, and `MAX_WIDTH`.
 'LENGTH' will be used as the scaling factor.

 4. **Measurement, Debug and Results**:
-   - The script will ask to select a threshold in order to correctly outline he object.
+   - The script will ask to select a threshold to correctly outline the object.
    - After selection, the script will ask to confirm the selected threshold.
 If not confirmed, it will be possible to change the threshold value.
    - The script will then process the image, measuring its width based on the contours found and comparing it to the values in the CSV file.
    - The process is repeated for each image.